 In some cases, your doctor may recommend medications to manage cholesterol or blood pressure.

-For more information, visit Heart Foundation New Zealand.
+For more information, visit Heart Foundation New Zealand and Diabetes New Zealand.

 For more information, visit Dementia New Zealand, Alzheimers New Zealand, and Parkinson’s New Zealand.